canhld94/HeteroServing/README.md

 gtest==1.10.0: testing
 ```

-The following package are required to build the project
+The following package are required to build the project.
+Note that even this could run with GCC5, sometime when you run the server with FPGA under high

 ```
 GCC>=5